Glaucoma Vision Loss and Driving

 - Decrease in Contrast SensitivityShow lessShow more

 Contrast is our ability to see how faded an image is before it becomes indistinguishable.
 Glaucomatous loss can cause subtle and unconscious changes in our contrast vision.
-Good contrast sensitivity is important to be able to see hazards in poor lighting conditions, in overcast and on rainy days.
+Good contrast sensitivity is important to be able to see pedestrians, other vehicles and hazards in poor lighting conditions and on overcast and rainy days.

 - Reduced Depth PerceptionShow lessShow more